zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 [end of dialogue]

 Alisha says to Ramon, “Hey, you’re back from vacati on.”
 “You’re back” here means you have returned from your vacation.
 “Where did you go?”
 Alisha asks.
 “New York City?
 Miami?”
-Ramon answers, “I decided t o spend” – that is, to take – “my vacation in Maddieville.”
+Ramon answers, “I decided to spend” – that is, to take – “my vacation in Maddieville.”
 Alisha says, “Where  is Maddieville?
 I’ve never heard of it,” meaning I have never heard that name.
 I don’t know anything about it.
 Ramon says, “It’s a small town about a six-hour  drive from here.”

-In American English, we often distinguish between a  city – a place with hundreds of thousands or millions of people, such as Los Ang eles, New York, San Francisco, and others – and a town, which is a plac e with a much smaller number of people.
+In American English, we often distinguish between a  city – a place with hundreds of thousands or millions of people, such as Los Ang eles, New York, San Francisco, and others – and a town, which is a place with a much smaller number of people.
 There isn’t an exact number we us e to distinguish between a city and a town.
 Most people would probably conside r a place with, say, 3,000 or 5,000 people or fewer as being a town.
 There are so me towns in the United States that have only a couple hundred people.

 So it’s not clear what Ramon is talking about when he says he went to a “small town,” but we can guess it’s a place that has very few people.
 I myself have never lived in a small town, but I’ve been to many small towns.
 My sister moved to a small town of 3,000 people after she graduated  from college.
 She was a teacher in a town even smaller than that, that was near the small town where she lived.
 The town where she taught high school had on ly 500 people.
 That was a really small town.